PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

 can figure out the functionality of the program when the original developer is absent from the project.

+There are several important areas to regularly check for documentation defects.
+For instance, make sure edge cases are properly described and justified.
+It is also important to document where future work needs to be completed if the work is out of the scope of the current feature (usually this is indicated by :code:`TODO:`).

 Ultimately, the goal of every comment is to describe the meaning of the code in a clear and concise manner.
 Therefore, a code writer must avoid redundant comments, as they will make the algorithm unclear.
 Furthermore, commented out